acg-team/tral/README.markdown

 ### Dependencies

-Some of TRAL's functions depend on external software ([Installation instrutions for dependencies]).
+Some of TRAL's functions depend on external software ([Installation instructions for dependencies]).
 This includes creation of sequence profile hidden Markov models, alignment of tandem repeat units, and *de novo* repeat detection.